HenrikJoreteg/ICanHaz.js/README.md

                             other_twitter: "andyet"
                         };

                         // Here's all the magic.
-This is user = ICH.user(user_data);
+I Can Haz User? user = ICH.user(user_data);

                         // append it to the list, tada!
 Now go do something more useful with this.